zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 ## Preliminaries, Part 1: Tangent Frame

 We start with a 3D surface \\(S\\).
-Assume that it has some unique 2D parametrization, e.i. an injective (one to one) mapping from a parametric 2D coordinate to an object-space 3D coordinate:
+Assume that it has some unique 2D parametrization, e.i. an injective (one to one) mapping from a 2D texture coordinate to an object-space 3D coordinate:

 $$ \tag{1} S(u,v) = \lbrace x,y,z \rbrace. $$

 You can think of it as a transformation from a 2D plane to a 3D surface.
 The injectivity requirement is differentiability in disguise, the property we will heavily lean on during the derivation.

-Application of an affine transformation yields a set of texture coordinates:
+Application of an affine transformation yields a set of transformed texture coordinates:

 $$ \tag{2} \lbrace s,t \rbrace = \lbrace au+c, bv+d \rbrace. $$